opentofu/opentofu/rfc/20240513-static-evaluation.md

 * Re-use current evaluator/scope constructs in tofu and lang packages
   - Would require re-designing these components to function in either mode
   - Would come with most of the core logic already implemented
-  - High likelyhood of breaking other packages due to poor existing testing
+  - High likelihood of breaking other packages due to poor existing testing
   - Would likely require some ergonomic gymnastics depending on scale of refactoring

 This will need to be investigated and roughly prototyped, but all solutions should fit a similar enough interface to not block development of dependent tasks.
 We should design the interface first, based on the requirements of the initial prototype.
 Alternatively this could be a more iterative approach where the interface is designed at the same time as being implemented by multiple team members.

 We are deferring this decision to the actual implementation of this work.
 It is a deeply technical investigation and discussion that does not significantly impact the proposed solution in this RFC.

 #### Overview of dependent issues